danbudris/trafficSniffer/README.md

 - Keep `curses` from breaking the terminal after a keyboard interrupt.

-- Track other packet information about each request, including DNS server, DNS roundtrip, layer 3 information like dst ip, src ip, and layer 2 information like gateway mac and arp requests etc for more interesting details about traffic and the lan/wan as a whole.

 - Track statistical information about the traffic -- hits per second, hits on average over a timeframe, hits on average in the last X minutes per site, etc.  There's a wealth of interesting information that could be added to this program.
 I'd be excited to build out more, and really get to know a network and the traffic on it.

-- Adjust the anomaly detection to factor in the true average traffic over a predefined sample period, as a baseline, and then start alerting on deviations from the sample data, rather than simply alerting on the excess of an arbitrary threshold during a sliding window.

-- Rather than generating the very synthentic test data, modify the anomaly deteciton unit tests to sniff traffic, use `requests` to generate actual http traffic, and then test for the anomalies.

 - Use `argparse` to add user input to the module, allowing it to be executed with flags which dictate things like the tcp filter and requency of reporting.
-While I'm at it, allow it to read a configfile with `configparser`, and derive baseline values from the config.
+While I'm at it, allow it to read a configfile with `configparser`, and derive baseline values from an `.ini`.

 ## Author
 Dan Budris <d.c.budris@gmail.com>